puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

 Enables name-based virtual hosting.
-If no IP is passed to the virtual host, but the virtual host is assigned a port, then the virtual host name is 'vhost_name:port'.
+If no IP is passed to the virtual host, but the virtual host is assigned a port, then the virtual host name is `vhost_name:port`.
 If the virtual host has no assigned IP or port, the virtual host name is set to the title of the resource.